 The door Hayes referred to was the one leading away from the European Union.
-The subject of leaving the EU has come up following the European Commission’s recent ruling that Ireland gave special tax status to Apple Inc. (NASDAQ:AAPLA).
+The subject of leaving the EU has come up following the European Commission’s recent ruling that Ireland gave special tax status to Apple Inc. (NASDAQ:AAPLB).

 On Ireland Leaving The EU

 Clearly Ireland believes continued interference with its tax laws by the European Commission (EC) will cause irreparable harm to the country’s ability to attract and retain foreign direct investment (FDI).

 On the other hand, leaving the EU to gain total independence has its problems as well.
 For one, as Britain is about to find out, not being part of the EU could lead to complications regarding trade tariffs when doing business with former fellow EU countries.